 INTRODUCING CUSTOMER JOURNEY MAPS

-At The Research Locker, we use Customer Journey Maps to visualise and help clients understand the customer complaint experience.
+At The Research Locker, we use Customer Journey Mapping to visualise and help clients understand the Customer Experience.
 In doing so, we identify critical touchpoints within the customer journey, e.g. where too much effort was required on the customer’s part.

-• Where customer ‘pain points’ exist within the complaint journey
+• Where customer ‘pain points’ (and customer ‘gains’) exist within the end-to-end journey/experience;

-• Where opportunities might lie to reduce Customer Effort and address such ‘pain points’, helping to improve the customer experience
+• Where opportunities might lie to reduce Customer Effort and improve the Customer Experience; and

-• How processes and procedures can be re-designed to make future customer journeys more effortless and, thus, engender loyalty within complainants
+• How processes and procedures can be re-designed to increase Company Effort and ensure future Customer Experience is more effortless and encourages customer retention & repeat custom.

 As well as measuring Rational and Emotional elements within the ‘as is’ customer complaint journey, we also capture the Emotion experienced and Effort exerted at each interaction and how this influences the intentional future behaviours of the customer, e.g. likelihood to remain, buy additional products, recommend to family & friends, etc.